clancymoody/e235/PotentialProjectForm.md

 ---

-#### Beyond your desired field or industry, what situtaions -- professional, academic, even personal -- are you currently involved in that might need the work of a technical writer?
+#### Beyond your desired field or industry, what situations -- professional, academic, even personal -- are you currently involved in that might need the work of a technical writer?
 For example, maybe your job doesn't have an employee manual, but really is in need of one.
 Or, maybe there is a manual but its 25 years old.
 I am not currently involved in any actives the require technical writing, except Technical Writing class.

 ---

 #### Given your responses to the above prompts -- what do you think? what are some possibilities for projects?
-After starting the tutorial on the TI 84 and realizing that I needed to create a tutorial to orient students to the TI 84 Emulator lay out, I think doing multiple other tutorials on the TI 84 calculator would be appropirate.
+After starting the tutorial on the TI 84 and realizing that I needed to create a tutorial to orient students to the TI 84 Emulator lay out, I think doing multiple other tutorials on the TI 84 calculator would be appropriate.